 1. Side-Lying External Rotation

-According to research, the side-lying shoulder external rotation produces the highest EMG activity in the muscle out of all the best infraspinatus exercises .
+According to research by the Journal of Athletic Training, the side-lying shoulder external rotation produces the highest EMG activity in the muscle out of all the best infraspinatus exercises .

 To perform a side-lying external rotation: